-Previous instrumental studies have observed small acoustic differences between these neutralized "homophones" [Chen, 1970; Dmitrieva et al., 2010; Kharlamov, 2012, 2014; Kulikov, 2012; Pye, 1986; Shrager, 2012].
-Using a word-reading task, Dmitrieva et al. [2010] showed that there are significant acoustic differences between underlyingly voiced obstruents and underlyingly voiceless obstruents in word-final position, when the speakers read the words in isolation.
+Previous instrumental studies have observed small acoustic differences between these neutralized "homophones" (Chen 1970, Dmitrieva et al. 2010, Kharlamov 2012, 2014, Kulikov 2012, Pye 1986, Shrager 2012).
+Using a word-reading task, Dmitrieva et al. (2010) showed that there are significant acoustic differences between underlyingly voiced obstruents and underlyingly voiceless obstruents in word-final position, when the speakers read the words in isolation.
 For monolingual speakers of Russian, constriction duration was significantly longer for underlyingly voiceless obstruents than for underlyingly voiced obstruents.
 They also found that the duration of the release burst of the underlyingly voiceless stop was significantly longer than that of the underlyingly voiced stops.
-Shrager [2012] examined dental stops in utterance-final position, and reported results that are similar to those of Dmitrieva et al. [2010].
-Chen [1970] and Kulikov [2012] reported that vowels preceding underlyingly voiced stops were longer than those preceding underlyingly voiceless stops.
-Kulikov [2012] also found that the first formant (F1) was lower before underlyingly voiced stops than before underlyingly voiceless stops.
+Shrager (2012) examined dental stops in utterance-final position, and reported results that are similar to those of Dmitrieva et al. (2010).
+Chen (1970) and Kulikov (2012) reported that vowels preceding underlyingly voiced stops were longer than those preceding underlyingly voiceless stops.
+Kulikov (2012) also found that the first formant (F1) was lower before underlyingly voiced stops than before underlyingly voiceless stops.
 The results of these studies suggest that neutralization may be incomplete in Russian word-final position.
 However, the existence of incomplete neutralization in Russian can and should be more firmly established, because several factors that might affect phonetic details, discussed in section 1.2, were not thoroughly controlled for in those studies.
-Since most of the previous reading tasks involve Russian orthography, the "incomplete neutralization" found in those studies may have arisen due to the effect of orthography.
+Since most of the previous experiments involve Russian orthography, the "incomplete neutralization" found in those studies may have arisen due to the effect of orthography.
 Other studies have not controlled factors such as the lexical frequencies of the stimuli, which can lead to an apparent case of incomplete neutralization.

-In his extensive study of methodological influence on final devoicing in Russian, Kharlamov [2012, 2014] found significant differences in closure duration and burst duration of stops, and frication duration of fricatives between underlyingly voiceless and voiced obstruents.
-Kharlamov [2012, 2014] examined Russian final devoicing with two tasks: a reading task and a picture-naming/fill-in-blank task, in which speakers were asked to produce existing Russian words in isolation.
+In his extensive study of methodological influence on final devoicing in Russian, Kharlamov (2012, 2014) found significant differences in closure duration and burst duration of stops, and frication duration of fricatives between underlyingly voiceless and voiced obstruents.
+Kharlamov (2012, 2014) examined Russian final devoicing with two tasks: a reading task and a picture-naming/fill-in-blank task, in which speakers were asked to produce existing Russian words in isolation.
 Since the latter task involved no orthographic stimuli, the observed differences cannot readily be attributed to orthographic effects.
 Moreover, regardless of whether or not the speakers were exposed to both members of lexical minimal pairs in the stimuli, neutralization was incomplete.
-In summary, Kharlamov [2012, 2014], arguably the best controlled experiment on Russian incomplete neutralization, found that the observed acoustic differences cannot be relegated away as methodological artifacts.
-Further, Kharlamov [2012] controlled for the lexical token frequencies of the target words, minimizing the potential effects of lexical factors discussed above.
-Yet, Kharlamov's [2012, 2014] studies targeted only utterance-final positions, which could be a concern, as further discussed in section 1.4.
+In summary, Kharlamov (2012, 2014), arguably the best controlled experiment on Russian incomplete neutralization, found that the observed acoustic differences cannot be relegated away as methodological artifacts.
+Further, Kharlamov (2012) controlled for the lexical token frequencies of the target words, minimizing the potential effects of lexical factors discussed above.
+Yet, Kharlamov's (2012, 2014) studies targeted only utterance-final positions, which could be a concern, as further discussed in section 1.4.

-To summarize, previous instrumental studies suggest that Russian final devoicing is perhaps incomplete, and that acoustic differences found between supposedly neutralizing obstruents cannot be regarded as the consequence of orthography, the presence or absence of a minimal pair in the lexicon, or lexical token frequency1.
+To summarize, previous instrumental studies suggest that Russian final devoicing is demonstrably incomplete, and that acoustic differences found between supposedly neutralized obstruents cannot be regarded as the consequence of orthography, the presence or absence of a minimal pair in the lexicon, or lexical token frequency3).
 We nevertheless feel that there are still some gaps to fill.

-1.4 The questions and the motivations of this study
+1.4 The Questions and the Motivations of This Study